 Things can get pretty scary when we think about what we fear the most.
-What we might not realize is how much energy we spend dealing with these fears and how much they interfere with our goals.
-We always have choices in how we handle ourselves: Avoidance, Acceptance or Adjustment.
-Identifying those steps necessary to combat our fears can help us break down these monumental tasks and allow us to feel more in control of our reactions and better able to invest in those things we want to happen instead of focusing on those things we don’t want to happen.
+What we might not realize is how much energy we spend thinking about these fears and how much they interfere with our goals.
+When we are determining how to start making changes,we always have choices in what we do: Avoidance, Acceptance or Adjustment.
+Identifying steps necessary to combat our fears can help us break down these monumental tasks, allow us to feel more in control of our reactions, and better able to invest in those things we want to happen instead of focusing on those things we don’t want to happen.

 Stress happens!
 Often we focus on the negative thoughts running rampant in our heads and the rotten feelings that go with them.
 We then make unhealthy choices to reinforce how bad we are feeling.
 Taking a moment to combat these negative thoughts and feelings with more positive ones can help to reduce our need to follow with unhealthy behaviors.

-Depression can seem like something that won’t happen to you.
-When we avoid dealing with issues, we can find ourselves isolating from friends, feeling physically sick, and doing things that might have seemed a bit crazy (like cutting, drinking or using drugs) to help us get through these tough times.
-While it is important to recognize these warning signs, it is also important to identify those trusted people we can talk to that will hear what we are saying while leaving their judgments at home.
+Depression can seem like something that won’t happen to us.
+When we avoid dealing with issues, we can find ourselves isolating from friends, feeling physically sick, and doing things that might have seemed a bit crazy (like self harm, drinking or using drugs) to help us get through these tough times.
+When we are determining how to start making changes, it is important to recognize these warning signs.
+It is also important to identify trusted people we can talk to that will hear what we are saying while leaving their judgments at home.